Limitations

 Almost all power-saving features of the MCU are disabled while debugging.

-The reason for this is that all clocks need to be running so that the communication between the hardware debugger and the OCD does not break down.
+The reason for this is that all clocks need to be running so that the communication between the debug probe and the OCD does not break down.
 So, the functional behavior of the MCU can be debugged, but low-power properties cannot be tested while debugging.

 Compiler optimizations